DIYA-784/Laravel-Quiz-Assaignment/README.md

 # Instructions for running the project locally

+1. Install xampp in browser and then start apache and mysql.
+Then open localhost dashboard in browser.
-1. In quiz_assaignment folder, there is a quiz_db zip file.
-Unzip quiz_db folder and import the database in mysql database, db name is quiz_assaignment.
+2. then go into quiz_assaignment folder, there is a quiz_db zip file.
+Unzip quiz_db folder and download it and then import the database in mysql database, db name is quiz_assaignment.
-2.
+3. In quiz_assaignment cmd, run php artisan serve and there there will generate an url.
+Run the URL in browser and project will be open.